PubMed ID: 11093299

 - Location: United States.

 Prevalence of Fast Food Restaurant Use and Trends over Three Years

 - 24% reported that they ate on average zero times per week at fast food restaurants, while 39% reported one visit per week, 16% reported two visits and 21% reported three or more visits to a fast food restaurant per week.
 This distribution was fairly consistent at each year of follow-up

 - About 8% of subjects in the lowest tercile moved into the highest tercile by year three and 8% of those in the highest tercile moved into the lowest tercile by year three.
 Twenty-seven percent of subjects decreased their fast food restaurant visits by one or more meals per week, while 26.4% increased their fast food restaurant visits by one or more meals per week.

 Cross-sectional Demographic, Behavioral and Dietary Correlates of Fast Food Restaurant Use

-- More frequent fast food restaurant use was significantly associated with younger age, being unmarried, lower income, non-White ethnicity, heavier body weight and higher body mass index
+- More frequent fast food restaurant use was significantly associated with younger age, being unmarried, lower income, non-White ethnicity, heavier body weight and higher BMI

 - Those in the highest tercile of fast food frequency also had the largest percentage of women in low incomes and were more likely to be unemployed